cberner/redb/docs/design.md

 With complete control over the workload, or read access to the database file (3) is possible, since XXH3 is not collision resistant.
 However, it requires the attacker to have knowledge of the database contents, because the input to the checksum includes many other values (all the other keys in the b-tree root, along with their child node numbers)

+# Assumptions about underlying media
+redb is designed to be safe even in the event of power failure or on poorly behaved media.
+Therefore, we make only a few assumptions about the guarantees provided by the underlying filesystem:
+1. single byte writes are atomic: i.e., each byte will be written completely or not at all, even in the event of a power failure
+2. following a `fsync` or `msync` operation writes are durable
+3. ["powersafe overwrite"](https://www.sqlite.org/psow.html): When an application writes a range of bytes in a file, no bytes outside of that range will change, even if the write occurs just before a crash or power failure. sqlite makes this same assumption, by default, in all modern versions.